Telemin/bcpaste/README.md

 bcpaste
 =======

+This code is licensed under the MIT License

 A bash and curl script for pastebin.
 This script implements all paste functions specified in the official api documented at http://pastebin.com/api